ggarra13/mrv2/README.md

 fresh copy of Msys.
-There are two .bat files included in the distribution (in windows/bat), which need to be arranged to the path of Visual Studio (2019 by default), the optional Windows SDK (8.1 by default) and your copy of Msys.
+There are two .bat files included in the distribution (in windows/bat), which need to be arranged to the path of Visual Studio (2019 by default), the optional Windows SDK (none by default) and your copy of Msys.

 ## Building FFmpeg on Windows